-Received TLA Activity Applicant/ Agency Status Current Situation 24 July 2017 n/a Application for Water Conservation Order (WCO) Application for a WCO for the Ngaruroro River & Clive River Applicants NZ Fish & Game Council, HB Fish & Game Council; Whitewater NZ; Jet Boating NZ; Operation Patiki Ngăti Hori ki Kohupatiki Marae; Royal Forest & Bird Protection Society Notified, Submission period closed.
-Special Tribunal completed Stages 1 & 2 hearing ssion period Ngaruroro River and Clive River whereas Stage 1 had earlier focussed on the upper catchment (above Whanawhana). al Tribunal ted Stages 1 The Co-applicants filed a written closing statement on 29 March 2019.
+Received TLA Activity Applicant/ Agency Status Current Situation 24 July 2017 n/a Application for Water Conservation Order (WCO) Application for a WCO for the Ngaruroro River & Clive River Applicants NZ Fish & Game Council, HB Fish & Game Council; Whitewater NZ; Jet Boating NZ; Operation Patiki Ngâti Hori ki Kohupatiki Marae; Royal Forest & Bird Protection Society Notified, Submission period closed.
+Special Tribunal completed Stages 1 & 2 hearing Stage 2 hearing has now been completed.
+Stage 2 of the hearing focussed on the lower Ngaruroro River and Clive River whereas Stage 1 had earlier focussed on the upper catchment (above Whanawhana).
+The Co-applicants filed a written closing statement on 29 March 2019.
+The Tribunal is yet to announce any further timetabling or milestone events prior to it preparing a report and recommendations on the application.
 18 Jan 2016 WDC Resource Consent Application Consent is sought to clear 248 hectares of Manuka and Kanuka on Part Umumanfo 2 Block on Kopuawhara Road, Mahia.
 Applicant R & L Thompson Agent Insight Gisborne Ltd Limited Notified WDC hearing pending Previously HBRC has opposed the application based on concerns relating to the loss and degradation of soil (erosion) and water quality.
 A copy of the submission can be found at HBRC Submissions.
 HBRC staff and applicants have held discussions about potential alternative clearance proposals.
 8 Nov 2013 HDC Proposed Hastings District Plan Review of the Hastings District Plan in its entirety.
 Includes the harmonisation of district wide provisions between the Napier District Plan with the Hastings District Plan where relevant.
-Hastings District Council Notified Previously HDC decisions issued, subject to appeals • Over 40 separate appeals were lodged against HDC's decisions by other groups and individuals.
+Hastings District Council Previously Over 40 separate appeals were lodged against HDC's decisions by other groups and individuals.
 HBRC joined as a section 274 interested party to proceedings on eleven (11) of those appeals.
 All but one of those appeals has been resolved.
-That last one will is awaiting the appellant to prepare a draft 'structure plan' for their development area in Havelock North. • HDC issued its decisions on 12 September 2015.
+That last one will is awaiting the appellant to prepare a draft 'structure plan' for their development area in Havelock North.
+HDC issued its decisions on 12 September 2015.
 Council staff reviewed the decisions and were satisfied that HBRC's submission has been appropriately reflected so did not need to lodge an appeal itself.